Public Enemy discography

 Following a shift of labels from Def Jam Records to Atomic Pop, the group released There's a Poison Goin' On, their sixth studio album.
 The album only managed to find success in the United Kingdom, where it peaked at number 55 and its only single, "Do You Wanna Go Our Way???", peaked at number 66.
 Public Enemy then signed to Koch Records, releasing Revolverlution in July 2002.
 Revolverlution peaked at number 110 on the Billboard 200 and has sold 71,000 copies in the US.
 The group collaborated with American rapper Paris on their ninth studio album, Rebirth of a Nation, which was released on Paris' own Guerrilla Funk label; it peaked at number 180 on the Billboard 200.
 How You Sell Soul to a Soulless People Who Sold Their Soul? followed in August 2007 and spawned three singles.
-"Harder Than You Think", the album's third single, peaked at number 1 in the UK; it became the group's first top ten single in the country.
+"Harder Than You Think", the album's third single, peaked at number 4 in the UK; it became the group's first top ten single in the country.
 In 2012, the group released two studio albums: Most of My Heroes Still Don't Appear on No Stamp in July and The Evil Empire of Everything in October.
-In July 2015, the group released their thirteenth album, Man Plans God Laughs.
-On June 29, 2017, Public Enemy surprise released their fourteenth album, Nothing Is Quick in the Desert.
-The album was available for free download through Bandcamp until July 4, 2017.
+In July 2015, the group released Man Plans God Laughs.
+The group's thirteenth album, Nothing Is Quick in the Desert, was released in 2017 as a surprise release.
+The album was available for free download through Bandcamp until July 4, 2017.In 2020, the group (minus Flavor Flav) under the name Enemy Radio released their fourteenth album, Loud Is Not Enough.
+That album was followed by 2020's What You Gonna Do When the Grid Goes Down? which featured a returning Flavor Flav.
+On June 27, 2025, the group surprise released their sixteenth album, Black Sky Over The Projects: Apartment 2025 as an exclusive to Bandcamp where fans for the first 72 hours after the release can set their own price when purchasing the album.